Online Trading as a Secretary Problem: Welfare

 buyers in expectation.
 The offline optimum will of course keep the highest $n-M$ sellers and $M$ buyers, leading to a competitive ratio of at most:

 \item $M < n^{2/3}$.

 In this case, suppose two prices are used: $p_S$ to buy from the lowest $n^{2/3}$ sellers and $p_B$ to sell to the highest $n^{2/3}$ buyers.
 For the buyers, the online does at least as well as the previous case.
-In particular, it it obtains a uniformly random sample of size at least $n^{2/3} - \sqrt{2n^{2/3} \log n^{2/3}}$ by Lemma~\ref{lemma:matching-size}, amongst the top $n^{2/3}$ buyers with probability at least $(n^{2/3}-1)/n^{2/3}$.
+In particular, it it obtains a uniformly random sample of size at least $n^{2/3} - \sqrt{8n^{2/3} \log n^{2/3}}$ (in expectation) by Lemma~\ref{lemma:matching-size}, amongst the top $n^{2/3}$ buyers.
 Since the $M$ buyers matched by the optimal offline are contained within the highest $n^{2/3}$ buyers, the ratio just from buyers remains the same as before.

 From the sellers side, the online keeps the highest $n - n^{2/3}$ sellers, while the offline keeps at most $n$, for a ratio at most $1 - 1/n^{1/3}$. \end{enumerate} Combining both cases, the ratio is asymptotically at most: